ezWeb-Solution/ezWeb_milestone_2/README.md

 ### Proof of Concept
 Our Telegram bot has been set up to receive website creation requests, and capture url/description data which is sent to our database.
-On the backend, we will be able to retrive this data and generate a simple website.
+On the backend, we will be able to retrive this data and generate a simple website on the given url.

 #### Website Creation
 To start, navigate to @ezWebTest_bot to start the bot.